joshed-io/estelle-and-josh/site/content/faq/july-26.md

 This year.
 2018.
 In less than 6 months.
 But you knew that, right?
 Good.
 This was a warm-up question just to make sure you're paying attention.

 **Wait, aren't you already married?**
 Technically, in France, yes.
 We had a [small civil ceremony](/story/mairie-du-7e/) last September 30 at the town hall of the 7th arrondissement of Paris.
-The reason is to get paperwork started so we can eventually live on the same continent (wouldn't that be nice!)
+That got the paperwork started so we can eventually live on the same continent (wouldn't that be nice!)

 !["Signing our lives away"](/images/photos/civil-ceremony-signing.jpg) *Signing our livret de famille - very official!*